mattlawr/pshs-hackclub/README.md

 Don't forget to join into our club's channel, *#pshs-chat*, once you're in.

 Slack has a mobile app as well as a desktop client.

+# Workshops

+Find the guides we use for meetings [here](https://hackclub.com/workshops/)!